 Break the Conventional Rules of Writing:

-When writing to designers, it’s ok to write more casually and break the conventions of professional writing.
+When writing to designer, it’s OK to write more casually and break the conventions of professional writing.
 Starting a sentence with ‘and’ can sometimes work well and can make your message look more conversational than a directive.
 You don’t have to use the business letter style of writing for a memo; instead you can take a more casual turn.
 If you feel you are being too formal, you can always edit it and make it more like how you talk.

 There is a specific set of lingo in every industry.
-But that doesn’t necessarily mean that it will be ok with the creative team as well.
+But that doesn’t necessarily mean that it will be OK with the creative team as well.
 While you are discussing your project, don’t use too much of inside talk or phrases that are too uncommon.
-Most of the times, members of your creative team are not familiar with the jargons of your industry and may find the message too overwhelming.
+Most of the times, members of your creative team are not familiar with the Jargon of your industry and may find the message too overwhelming.
 You can keep them on the same page by using a language and words that are more simple and direct.
 In addition, too much of casual phrasing might also not help as that can take away the seriousness from the message.
 Use active words and start your message with encouraging sentences.
 Using phrases that engage the reader works the most effectively.

 Clear communication is the key to success and when you are working with a number of different types of people; you need to know how their thought processes.
-Designers and creative people take a written communication in a different manner than someone who thinks more analytically.
+Designer and creative people take a written communication in a different manner than someone who thinks more analytically.
 Therefore, you have to deliver your message in a way that is comprehensible by these right brain thinkers.
 Make your message easily readable by using a bulleted format and hierarchies, along with providing visual examples.
 Keep the information in the message short and concise.
 And lastly, follow-up all your written communications.